Sloknatos/Onogone/README.md

 **Don't work**
 - "Les" doesn't convert in "Le".
 - Some verb don't change (example: "veux" in my result.old.json).
-- Some noun transform intoi verb and reverse.
+- Some noun transform into verb and reverse.

 I let my result with the .old.json ext.